How to enjoy Scuba Diving on Zakynthos Island, Greece

 Sea Turtle on the Beach

-The waters off the Bay of Laganas are considered nesting grounds to the largest population of Loggerhead sea turtles in the Mediterranean.
 At the beginning of June try your luck at spotting some of these incredible endangered marine animals and take in their grace and poise as they glide seamlessly through the water.
 If you are a turtle lover like me, you can also check out our Costa Rican turtle nesting adventure!

-Joey and I spent a glorious two weeks on Zakynthos and that was not nearly enough time to see it all.
-Being first and foremost scuba divers, we inevitably spent most of those 14 days underwater, and I wouldn’t have wanted to spend it any other way.
+Being first and foremost scuba divers, we inevitably spent most of those 14 days exploring the amazing underwater world of Zakynthos, and I wouldn’t have wanted to spend it any other way.

 While most people think of coral reefs and tropical waters when it comes to a scuba vacation, our underwater adventure in Greece is living proof that great scuba diving can happen even when you’re far from the equator.

 Do you have any amazing cold water diving experiences to share?
+Let us know in the comments.

 Scroll to Top